-The evidence has established that the disputed domain names, articulated above, were registered by the Respondent on their respective dates.
-In that regard, the Examiner accepts the submission of the Complainant that although the Complaint relates to more than one domain name, both of the domain names are under common control and are managed by the same domain name holder.
-This is seen from the evidence that they are both constructed by including the ALIBABA trademark and adding the word "bet" which connotes that they are used for gambling and the number "1".
+The evidence has established that that the disputed domain names, articulated above, were registered by the Respondent on their respective dates.
+In that regard, the Examiner accepts the submission of the Complainant that although the Complaint relates to more than one domain name, all of the domain names are under common control and are managed by the same domain name holder, as is seen from the evidence that they all resolve to gambling sites.

 Each of the disputed domain names is confusingly similar to the ALIBABA trademark as it includes the trademark in its entirety.
-When a domain name includes a trademark, it is generally accepted that the domain name is confusingly similar to the trademark, as internet users would naturally conclude that the domain name is invoking the trademark.
+When a domain name includes a trademark, it is generally accepted that the domain name is confusingly similar to the trademark as internet users would naturally conclude that the domain name is invoking the trademark.
 That is so in the present case.
+The disputed domain names also include one of a series of numbers set out above and the generic Top Level Domain ".shop".
+Minor additions to a trademark such as numbers cannot weaken the dominant impression that the domain name is confusingly similar to the trademark and domain name extensions are not taken into account as all domain names must have such an extension which does not affect the interpretation given to a domain name.